top of page

 Ruth Derham, author of Decadent Divorce

-A former health practitioner and university lecturer, Ruth Derham fulfilled a long ambition to write with the publication of Bertrand's Brother in 2021.
-She now dedicates herself full-time to writing and has a particular interest in changing attitudes to marriage and divorce.
-An enthusiastic speaker, Ruth has delivered talks to the Bertrand Russell Society, the Santayana Society and the Wells Society on aspects of Frank Russell's life and career and the role he played in divorce law reform.
-This year she has two new releases - The Complete Winchester Letters of Lionel Johnson (ed. with Sarah Green, published March 2024) and Decadent Divorce: Scandal and Sensation in Victorian Britain due May 2024.
-Ruth is currently researching the life of Virginia Mary Crawford, social-worker, journalist, literary critic and the woman at the heart of the infamous Crawford-Dilke Scandal of 1886.
+A former health practitioner and university lecturer, I fulfilled a long ambition to write with the publication of Bertrand's Brother in 2021 and now dedicate myself full-time to research and writing.
+My particular interest is changing attitudes to marriage and divorce; how laws concerning both have been shaped by church and state and how they impact on the lives of people in all walks of life.
+I'm an enthusiastic speaker and have delivered talks to the Bertrand Russell Society, the Santayana Society and the Wells Society on various aspects of Victorian divorce law and in particular on Frank Russell's life and contributions to divorce law reform.
+This year I have two new releases - The Complete Winchester Letters of Lionel Johnson (ed. with Sarah Green) and Decadent Divorce: Scandal and Sensation in Victorian Britain.
+My current research centres on the life of Virginia Mary Crawford, social-worker, journalist, literary critic and the woman at the heart of the infamous Crawford-Dilke Scandal of 1886.
+I live and work in Wiltshire, UK.

 bottom of page